Growing up in Herne Hill during the First World War

 £9.50 per copy from us, including £1.50 P&P (UK only)

 Order now through PayPal with a credit or debit card.
-Choose “Check out as a guest” if you do not have (or do not wish to create) a PayPal account
+You do not need to create a PayPal account.